Skip to main content

 Noise pollution: how to reduce the impact of an invisible threat?

 Atmospheric pollution is not the only type of contamination that is harming living beings on the planet.
 According to the World Health Organization (WHO), it is one of the most dangerous environmental threats to health.
-And according to the European Environment Agency (EEA), noise is responsible for 12,000 premature deaths and 48,000 new cases of ischaemic heart disease every year.
+In Europe alone, according to the European Environment Agency (EEA), it causes 66,000 premature deaths each year and tens of thousands of cases of cardiovascular disease and type two diabetes.

 Drivers honking the horn, groups of workers drilling the road surface, aircraft flying over us in the sky...
 Noise, noise and more noise.
 Cities have become the epicentre of a type of pollution, acoustics, which, although its invisibility and the fact that coronavirus crisis reduced it until almost yearn it, is severely damaging to human beings.
-So much so that the European Environment Agency estimates that noise is responsible for 12,000 premature deaths and 48,000 new cases of ischaemic heart disease.
+The European Environment Agency’s 2025 reportExternal link, opens in new window. confirms this: noise causes 66,000 premature deaths, 50,000 cases of cardiovascular disease and 22,000 cases of type two diabetes in Europe.

-Not only does it hurt humans, it is bad for animals, too.
+Moreover, if it is harmful to humans, it is also harmful to animals.
 According to the National Park Service (NPS) in the United States, noise pollution has an enormous environmental impact and does serious damage to wildlife.
 Experts say noise pollution can interfere with breeding cycles and rearing and is even hastening the extinction of some species.

 What is noise pollution?